 Lysosomes are membrane-bound organelles that break down biomolecules like nucleic acids, peptides, carbohydrates, and lipids.
 This type of vesicle contains many hydrolytic enzymes that break down molecules.
 Lysosomes are the cell's waste disposal system.
 They do this by digesting cytoplasmic biomolecules via autophagy or endocytosis, depending on their origin.

-A typical lysosome consists of a membrane and its lumenal proteins.
-The lumen of a lysosome provides an acidic environment of pH range 4.5-5.0 for the proteins to carry out their hydrolytic functions and their sustenance which is not possible in the cytoplasm.
-Thus, this effectively helps in avoiding the degradation of functional proteins in the cytoplasm.
-The molecules that are destined for lysosomes are specifically tagged by mannose-6-phosphate so that they end up in acidic vesicles that are being routed to the lysosomes.
+A lysosome has a membrane and lumenal proteins.
+The lysosome lumen provides an acidic pH 4.5-5.0 environment for protein hydrolysis and maintenance, which is not possible in the cytoplasm.
+Thus, this effectively prevents cytoplasmic degradation of functional proteins.
+Mannose-6-phosphate specifically tags molecules bound to lysosomes so they end up in acidic vesicles bound to lysosomes.

-The difference between lysosomes and ribosomes can be summarized and is shown below:
+The difference between lysosomes and ribosomes can be summarized as below:

 As you go through the given diagram the difference between lysosomes and ribosomes will be quite evident.
 The diagram is as follows:

 (Image Will Be Uploaded Soon)